clayc03/rock-paper-scissors/README.md

 <hr>

 1. ## Features
-This website consists of five pages, four of these pages are accessible from the navigation menu.
+This website consists of a main page, with the full layout of the game on this page.
-The last page is linked to the contact form and is a submission confirmation page.

 Below are the website features:

-## Navigation bar
+## Header

-* The Navigation bar is consistant on each page:

-    * The logo is on the left side, clicking on the logo will navigate the user back to the home   pages.
+* The logo at the top of the page and is centered with the colors of the rock, paper, scissors images used to color coordinate the logo with these images.
-    * The menu list on the right side consists of four links to each page:
-        * Home
-        * Meet Eli
-        * Plans & Pricing
-        * Get in Touch

-## Home page - About Section

-* The About section is on the homepage and gives information about the different classes to be offered at Eli King Fitness and also a brief description about the facility where these classes take place.
-Also on the homepage is the address and a google map for address reference.
+## Game selection

+* The buttons to play the game is located just below the logo and the user can make use of these to select what option between rock, paper and scissors to use for each game.

 ## Gaming-Section

-* This page gives information about the founder Eli King and his experience and qualifications obtained.
+* This area shows what choice the user and computer has made and also show the result of who won the round and update the score as well.

 ## Footer